Skip to content

 Copy config/ files

-On your old machine, as the peertube user, run:
+On your old server, as the migration user, run:

 bash